 First, it was incredibly time-consuming.
 Few people were willing to spend days waiting for an image to be edited.
 Second, it was expensive.
 Nobody except the richer strata of developed nations could afford to alter their images.

 The editing process itself was not pretty and required extremely high concentration levels.
 This meant that the process of image editing gained little recognition in the 19th century.
 However, this did not mean that there was no development in this sector.

 New editing technologies continued to appear and started becoming readily more available to the general population.

-Additionally, Nowadays Photoshop is used to restore old black and white pictures which are damaged and need repairing.
+Additionally, Nowadays Photoshop is used for old photos restorations which are damaged and need repairing.

 The Beginning of Image Altering